Every building in five emirates now has a precise digital address.

 For malls, government offices, hospitals, and tower complexes, knowing the building address is not enough.
 Makani extends precision navigation indoors — from entrance to the specific unit, shop, or office.

-Floor plan digitisation — Scaled 2D and 3D representations of buildings including rooms, corridors, stairs, elevators, and landmarks aligned to real-world layout.
+Floor plan digitisation — Scaled 2D and 3D representations of buildings aligned to real-world layout.

-Pathfinding engine — Shortest-path algorithms that respect physical constraints: walls, closed doors, accessibility requirements, and user preferences for stairs versus elevators.
+Pathfinding engine — Shortest-path algorithms that respect walls, accessibility, and elevator preferences.

 Makani is not a consumer app.
 It is city-scale infrastructure that operations depend on.